w3c/wai-curricula/content/designer/images-and-graphics.md

 Courses based on this module should:

-* explain strategies that people with disabilities use to access information contained in images
+* explain strategies that people with disabilities use to access information contained in images and graphics
 * explain accessibility requirements related to images and graphics, such as text alternatives and contrast ratios

 ## Learning Outcomes for Module

 Students should be able to:

-* explain how images help people with disabilities to process information, identify content, and understand functionality
+* explain how images and graphics help people with disabilities to process information, identify content, and understand functionality
-* explain how text alternatives are essential for people with disabilities to understand the information conveyed in images
+* explain how text alternatives are essential for people with disabilities to understand the information contained in images
-* provide meaningful and consistent text alternatives for functional images included in the design phase, such as those included in buttons, links, icons, and logos
+* provide meaningful and consistent text alternatives for functional images, such as those included in buttons, links, icons, and logos
-* design user interfaces with consistent iconography to help users recognize the purpose of icons, thumbnails, and other graphical components
+* design consistent imagery to help users recognize the purpose of icons, thumbnails, and other graphical components
-* design user interfaces that avoid images of text when the desired visual presentation can be achieved by the technology in use
+* explain the issues associated with images of text, and explain how to avoid these when the desired visual presentation can be achieved by the technology in use
 * cooperate with developers and content authors to provide the appropriate alternative for images and graphics included in the design phase based on the image purpose
 * identify related requirements for developers to code images and text alternatives appropriately
 * identify related requirements for content authors to provide appropriate descriptions for images included in the authoring phase, such as charts, diagrams, and other complex graphics